krivera28/krivera28.github.io/index.md

     </div>

     <div style="flex: 2; min-width: 250px;">
-        ** <h1>Hi, I'm Kaylani!</h1> **
+        <h1><strong>Hi, I'm Kaylani!</strong></h1>
         <p>
-            I'm a student at the University of Illinois pursuing my Bachelor's in Computer Science with a minor in Game Studies & Design.
-As a Latina from Chicago, my passion is to increase diversity in video games and the field of Computer Science as a whole.
+            I'm a student at the University of Illinois Urbana-Champaign pursuing my Bachelor's in Computer Science with a minor in Game Studies & Design.
+I'm passionate about increasing diversity across the field of Computer Science, with a particular interest in video games, AI, and other innovative areas.
 Nationally recognized for my aspirations in technology, I aim to make my dreams a reality by being the first in my family to graduate from college.
 Feel free to reach out to chat!
         </p>

     <div style="display: flex; gap: 10px; flex-wrap: wrap;">